SumoLogic/sumologic-documentation/docs/integrations/app-development/jfrog-xray.md

 * Kubernetes logs.
 For more information, see [Collect Logs for Kubernetes.](/docs/integrations/containers-orchestration/Kubernetes#Collect_Logs_and_Metrics_for_the_Kubernetes_App)

-## Collect Logs for JFrog Xray
+## Collecting Logs for JFrog Xray

-This page explains how to collect logs from JFrog Xray and ingest them into Sumo Logic for use with the JFrog Xray pre-defined dashboards and searches.
+This section explains how to collect logs from JFrog Xray and ingest them into Sumo Logic for use with the JFrog Xray pre-defined dashboards and searches.
 To get the most of out this app, we recommend you also collect logs from Artifactory as well as Kubernetes.

 ### Collection Overview